-Figure 2.
-Critical Timing Parameters for Data Transfer Between LCAs INPUT SET-UP TIME ON A 3000 SERIES LCA IS BETTER THAN THE SPECIFICATION.
+INPUT SET-UP TIME ON A 3000 SERIES LCA IS BETTER THAN THE SPECIFICATION.

-The Xilinx 3000 series data sheet specifies a worst case input set-up time of 20 ns for the -70 speed grade (parameter #1 on page 41), but this is the set-up time with respect to the internal clock, not the clock input pad.
+The Xilinx 3000 series data sheet specifies a worst case input set-up time of 20 ns for the -70 speed grade (parameter #1 on page 41), but this is the data input pad set-up time with respect to the internal IOB clock, not with respect to the clock input pad.